• Home

 About This Song

-“There’s a Lull In My Life” was written by Harry Revel and Mack Gordon for the 1937 film Wake Up and Live, where it was introduced by Alice Faye.
-The song is considered somewhat experimental for its time.
+“There’s a Lull in My Life” was written in 1937 by Harry Revel and Mack Gordon for the 1937 movie Wake Up and Live, where it was introduced by Alice Faye.
+The song was considered somewhat experimental for its time.

 About This Version

-Tony Bennett recorded “There’s A Lull In My Life” in 1964 for the album Who Can I Turn To.
+Tony Bennett recorded “There’s a Lull in My Life” on October 14, 1964, for the album Who Can I Turn To.
 George Siravo wrote the arrangement.

-“There’s A Lull In My Life,” as well as Who Can I Turn To, is available from iTunes.
+“There’s a Lull in My Life” as well as Who Can I Turn To, is available on Apple Music.

 Filed Under: Song of the Day Tagged With: George Siravo, Harry Revel, Mack Gordon, Tony Bennett, Who Can I Turn To

-The song of the day for Tuesday, April 23, 2019, is “Wrap Your Troubles In Dreams.”
+The song of the day for Monday, March 4, 2024, is “Wrap Your Troubles in Dreams.”

 About This Song

-“Wrap Your Troubles In Dreams” was written in 1931, with music by Harry Barris and lyrics by Ted Koehler and Billy Moll.
+“Wrap Your Troubles in Dreams” was written in 1931 by Harry Barris, with lyrics by Ted Koehler and Billy Moll.
+It’s one of the classic Depression-era songs that hoped to help people forget their troubles and dream of better days.
 Bing Crosby made the first recording in 1931 with the Gus Arnheim Orchestra.

 About This Version

-Tony Bennett recorded “Wrap Your Troubles In Dreams” in 1964 for the album Who Can I Turn To.
-The arrangement is by George Siravo.
+Tony Bennett recorded “Wrap Your Troubles in Dreams” on September 29, 1964, for his album Who Can I Turn To.
+It was arranged and conducted by George Siravo.

-“Wrap Your Troubles In Dreams,” as well as Who Can I Turn To, is available from iTunes.
+“Wrap Your Troubles in Dreams,” as well as Who Can I Turn To, is available on Apple Music.

 Filed Under: Song of the Day Tagged With: Billy Moll, George Siravo, Harry Barris, Ted Koehler, Tony Bennett, Who Can I Turn To